solliancenet/microsoft-mysql-developer-guide/pandoc/mysql-developer-guide.md

     Done.

 Note that the sample establishes an SSL connection with the MySQL instance.
-You can use the statement below (placed before `cursor` and `conn` are closed) to validate the use of SSL.
+Use the statement below (placed before `cursor` and `conn` are closed) to validate the use of SSL.

 ``` python
 cursor.execute("SHOW STATUS LIKE 'Ssl_cipher'")
 print(cursor.fetchone())
 ```

-If you want to bind the [SSL public certificate] with your connections to Flexible Server, which is recommended by Azure, download the public certificate to a location on your machine (such as `C:\Tools`).
-Then, edit the `config` dictionary to add the `ssl_ca` key and the file path of your certificate as the value.
+It is recommened to bind the [SSL public certificate] with connections to Flexible Server.
+Download the public certificate to a location on the development machine (such as `C:\Tools`).
+Then, edit the `config` dictionary to add the `ssl_ca` key and the file path of the certificate as the value.

 ``` python
 config = {